curvenote/jtex/README.md

 ...
 ```

 You can add comments to your template, and these will be removed at render time.
-Just in case, the comments are also valid LaTeX comments so should not affect your build even i one did leak through
+Just in case, the comments are also valid LaTeX comments so should not affect your build even if one did leak through

 ```
   % template.tex